-S. FIELD TRIPS
+XIX.
+FIELD TRIPS

-- Field trips must be of an educational nature. - Requests must originate with the building principal and be approved by the area superintendent. - All trips need to be planned well in advance and have a written bus requisition submitted by the designated date each month for the following month's trips. - All free/reduced price students must be allowed a sack lunch meal from the school cafeteria which meets child nutrition regulations.
-Paying students must be allowed to choose the same lunch to be paid for at the regular lunch price so as not to identify the free/reduced students.
-Student meal accounts may be used.
+- A. Field trips must be of an educational nature. - B. Requests must originate with the building principal and be approved by the school assistant superintendent. - C. All trips need to be planned well in advance and have a written bus requisition submitted by the designated date each month for the following month's trips. - D. All students must be allowed a sack lunch meal from the school cafeteria which meets child nutrition regulations.
 The cafeteria manager must have at least two weeks advance notice so she may order the food for these lunches.
-A field trip form must be completed by the adult in charge. - If possible, all costs associated with a field trip should be funded by campus organizations or special revenue funds.
+A field trip form must be completed by the adult in charge. - E. If possible, all costs associated with a field trip should be funded by campus organizations or special revenue funds.
 When necessary, campuses can ask all students to pay the same nominal charge for field trips.
 Funds collected from students can only be used to pay for field trip expenses and cannot be transferred to other accounts.
-All funds must be receipted through Aldine. - Every child needs written parental permission before going on a trip. - An approved list of field trips is maintained by the area superintendent. - Trips should be scheduled from October through April in order to alleviate transportation problems.
+All funds must be receipted through Aldine. - F. Every child needs written parental permission before going on a trip. - G. An approved list of field trips is maintained by the school assistant superintendent. - H. Trips should be scheduled from October through April in order to alleviate transportation problems.
 Plan to schedule field trips on Tuesday through Thursday.
-Exceptions must be approved by area superintendent. - Field trips are not to be extended beyond 100 miles from Aldine ISD. - Elementary students do not participate in overnight field trips. - Children not enrolled in the class/grade/school may not ride the bus. - Adults chosen to serve as sponsors in a supervisory capacity may ride the school bus. - Field trips funded through special program funds must meet the requirements of the funding source.
-Lesson plans must document pre and post educational field trip activities. - Campuses must provide transportation for all students eligible to go on field trips, ie wheelchair bus. - Any parent or adult who volunteers regularly with students must have a criminal background check. - Parents who volunteer as chaperones on field trips must go through the Raptor system before going on a field trip.
+Exceptions must be approved by school assistant superintendent. - I. Field trips are not to be extended beyond 100 miles from Aldine ISD. - J. Elementary students do not participate in overnight field trips. - K. Children not enrolled in the class/grade/school may not ride the bus. - L. Adults chosen to serve as sponsors in a supervisory capacity may ride the school bus. - M. Field trips funded through special program funds must meet the requirements of the funding source.
+Lesson plans must document pre and post educational field trip activities. - N. Campuses must provide transportation for all students eligible to go on field trips, i.e. wheelchair bus. - O. Any parent or adult who volunteers regularly with students must have a criminal background check.

+P. Parents who volunteer as chaperones on field trips must go through the Raptor system before going on a field trip.

-T. TESTING PROGRAMS
+XX.
+TESTING PROGRAMS